ISISComputingGroup/ibex_developers_manual/Reflectometry-Composite-Driving-Layer.md

 - `DisplacementDrivers`: Set the position of the motor based on the displacement, this includes moving to a parked value if the component is out of the beam
 - `AngleDriver`: Set the position of the motor based on the angle.

+both are derived from a common base `IocDriver`.

 There are various PV wrapper types which handle the mapping of parameters to the correct PVs based on different conventions.
 These are:
 - PVWrapper: base wrapper that has all the utility functions (e.g. monitors and change listeners) but will not point at a real PV
 - MotorPVWrapper: read and write to a motor PV